September 1 – Conductor

 - Accompanist Contract

-- The conductor and accompanist should fill out their contract via Formstack.
+- The conductor and accompanist should fill out their contract using the links above.
 Contracts will automatically be sent to the OkMEA Office.
-You can email the OkMEA Administrative Coordinator – [email protected] – to verify receipt of the contracts.
+You can email the state CTSWS Chair to verify receipt of the contract.

 - Send a copy of the music, and the password to the recordings (if available) to your conductor and accompanist.